-A “Relay” is an digital output pin on the APM or Pixhawk that can be switched between 0 volts and either 3.3V (Pixhawk) or 5V (APM2).
-Similar to a servo it allows the flight controller to invoke some action from another device on the vehicle.
+A “Relay” is an digital output pin on the autopilot that can be switched between 0 volts and either 3.3V or 5V.
+Similar to a servo it allows the autopilot to invoke some action from another device on the vehicle.
 Up to 4 pins can be defined as relays in Copter, and 6 in Plane and Rover.

 Relay pins on the Pixhawk¶

 On the Pixhawk AUX OUT 5 (pin 54) and AUX OUT 6 (pin 55) are setup as the “First” (or #0) and “Second” (or #1) Relays respectively.

 The number of available Relays can be increased to a maximum of 6 by reducing the number of AUX pins used as Servo outputs.
 This can be accomplished by reducing the BRD_PWM_COUNT from 4 to 2 or 0.
 Likewise, on other controllers, which have only PWM outputs, setting BRD_PWM_COUNT to a lower number will free up those outputs for use as GPIOs for controlling relays.